-Unit 1 In this unit students explore how physics explains phenomena including thermal concepts (such as heat generation and transfer), electricity and the origins and formation of matter, including nuclear radiation, the Big Bang and the quark model of matter.
+- Unit 1 In this unit students explore how physics explains phenomena including thermal concepts (such as heat generation and transfer), electricity and the origins and formation of matter, including nuclear radiation, the Big Bang and the quark model of matter.
 Unit 2 In this unit students investigate the ways in which forces are involved both in moving objects and in keeping objects stationary.
 This is then applied to the study of aerodynamics as students look at the science of making heavy objects fly.
-Unit 3 In this unit students explore gravitational, electric and magnetic fields, and use these to explain the operation of motors and particle accelerators and the orbits of satellite.
+Unit 3 In this unit students explore gravitational, electric and magnetic fields, and use these to explain the - Unit 3 In this unit students explore gravitational, electric and magnetic fields, and use these to explain the operation of motors and particle accelerators and the orbits of satellite.
 They also explore how electricity is produced and delivered to homes.
-They explore the relationships between force, energy and mass using Newton's laws of motion.
-Unit 4 In this unit, students explore the use of wave and particle theories to model the properties of light and matter.
+They explore the relationships between force, energy and mass using Newton's laws of motion. - Unit 4 In this unit, students explore the use of wave and particle theories to model the properties of light and matter.
 They examine how the concept of the wave is used to explain the nature of light and explore its limitations in describing light behaviour.
 Students further investigate light by using a particle model to explain its behaviour.

-- "" Unit 3 School Assessed Coursework
+"" Unit 3 School Assessed Coursework

 "" Unit 4 School Assessed Coursework

 "" End of Year Examination

-- Career pathways include:

 - "" Engineering

 - "" Games design

 - "" Medicine and medical imaging

 - "" Nuclear scientist

 - "" Meteorology

 - "" Systems development

 - "" Medical research

 "" Governmental policy

 "" Metallurgy

 "" Trades: Electricians,

 fitting and turning

 - "" Geophysics / seismology

-UNITS 1 - 4 SCIENCE VCE Psychology
+UNITS I - 4 SCIENCE VCE Psychology